Best For

 Looking at our objective tests, we measured a max surface level temperature of 88.1° F, which is 1.5° cooler than the average (based on all of our tests to date).
 The heat dissipation curve was excellent.

 The Nolah Signature released heat quickly over our testing period.
-From minutes 0 to 1 it dropped 3.6° F (which is about average) and continued to gradually step down, ending at 81.0°.
+From minutes 0 to 1 it dropped 3.6° F (which is about a full degree worse than average) and continued to gradually step down, ending at 81.0°.

 Heat Dissipation Over Time